 - Theatre Performances:

-- Charley Jenkins Concert during Wasatch County Fair Days:
+- Live Concert during Wasatch County Fair Days:

 - Annual Hangar Dance & Live Band:

-Come dressed in vintage attire (not required, but highly encouraged) and be transported back in time as you dance the night away to hit from the ‘40s and ‘50s, with such popular performers as Glenn Miller, Benny Goodman, Bill Haley, Elvis Presley, and more, all to a live jazz band!
+Come dressed in vintage attire (highly encouraged) and be transported back in time as you dance the night away to hits from the ‘40s and ‘50s, with such popular performers as Glenn Miller, Benny Goodman, Bill Haley, Elvis Presley, and more, all to a live jazz band!
 Plan to join us in this commemoration of a timeless piece of history.

 - Midway Art Gallery at Midway Town Square:

-Stop in and meet a local artist at the Midway Art Gallery.
+Stop in and meet local artists at the Midway Art Gallery.
 With over 30 area artists featured, this quaint art gallery and live studio is located on Main Street in the heart of Midway.
-In addition to the gallery, several of the artists’ works can also be seen at the “Small Town Celebrations” Art Around the Square event on July 21st through 23rd.
+This local gallery hosts an open gallery stroll every Friday and Saturday throughout the summer months.
+In addition to the gallery, several of the artists’ works can also be seen at the Art Around the Square event on July 1st through 4th.
+And plan for the return of the well-known and loved Plein Air Painting event happening June 30th through July 4th.

 - Local Artist Murals throughout Heber Valley:

 Starting with the full side building mural at the Heber Valley Visitor Center at the north entrance of town (475 North Main Street, Heber), many local business owners have made the conscious decision to support the local arts community and invest in area artists for stunning murals that help further beautify our valley.
 If you are interested in seeing the latest mural in progress, stop by Old Town Square at 32 S Main Street in Heber City to see the dark chalk drawing prior to the artist beginning the painting process.
-Local artwork is also featured inside Slim & Knobby’s bike shop and Fish Heads Fly Shop - both located along Heber City Main Street, as well as on the south side of the Body & Soul building on Heber Main Street.
+Local artwork is also featured inside Slim & Knobby’s bike shop and Fish Heads Fly Shop - both located along Heber City Main Street, as well as on the south side of the Body & Soul building on Heber Main Street and south side of the Napa building on Heber Main Street.
 Many homes and businesses through Midway also feature large-scale murals on the sides of residences, buildings, and shops.

 With the ongoing support of the cities, county, local business community, and area residents, the arts and culture scene continues to grow and thrive in Heber Valley.
 The Wasatch County Arts Council continues to focus on and support the efforts of all art organizations committed to making Wasatch County a premier destination for visual and performing arts.
 The Council is currently working on the fundraising for a new Wasatch Community Arts Center, which will have a large, positive impact on the community.
 And High Valley Arts is progressing on its efforts to construct a new Midway Arts Center on historic Midway Main Street.
 The opportunity to be part of the arts and culture of Heber Valley is ever-growing and has a very bright future for visitors and locals alike.